superkabuki/SCTE-35_Sidecar_Files/README.md

 # Why a sidecar file and not SCTE-104?
 ### Have you read the SCTE-104 specification?
-__I have__, and shortly after reading the spec, I came up with SCTE-35 sidecar files.
+I have.
+Shortly after reading the spec, I came up with SCTE-35 sidecar files.

 ___